MarsBased/handbook/sections/rituals.md

 ## Martian Day

-Every two months, more or less, we fly everyone in and we meet for a day of get-together.
+Once per term, more or less, we fly everyone in and we meet for a day of get-together.

 In the Martian Days we don't do client work, and we spend quality time sharing the numbers of the company, doing AMA sessions, workshops, keynotes, brainstormings and a few leisure activities like football matches, dinners and more!